dezlov/PascalTZ/README.md

 This code is based on PascalTZ Version 1.0 2009.11.10 originally created by José Mejuto.

+Please see [USAGE.md](USAGE.md) for general usage instructions and known issues.

 ### Authors

 - 2009 - José Mejuto